 8. Pioneer Museum of Alabama

-After you have viewed the Pioneer Museum, stroll along the park’s abundant nature trails and discover wildlife, flora and fauna.
+After my visit to the Pioneer Museum, I took a stroll along the park’s abundant nature trails to discover the wildlife, flora and fauna.

 9. All About Art

-This fun day out is great for creative souls looking for an outlet to express their inner Monet or Van Gogh.
+I had a really fun time at All About Art, a great place for creative souls looking for an outlet to express their inner Monet or Van Gogh.

 The studio in Downtown Enterprise hosts family-friendly art classes in a fun space where you can paint your own pottery, mosaics, coat hangers or canvasses.

 Whether you wish to design and craft an original souvenir for a loved one, or host a celebration or birthday party in the studio, you can do it all at All About Art.